 An infant—traumatized, possibly injured and abandoned—was one of many victims when Japanese bombers blasted Shanghai South train station to smithereens in August 1937.
 “Bloody Saturday.”

 We know the photographer: H. S. Wong (a.k.a Wong Hai-Sheng, Wang Xiaoting and by his nickname “Newsreel”).
-We know almost nothing about the baby.
-Read more
+The baby’s identity, and fate, is clouded by various competing narratives.
+Read more →

 The bathtub?
 Adolf Hitler’s.